What’s your pricing structure?

 What are your office hours?

-We understand you’ve got a full schedule, so although we hold regular office hours 9:00 – 5:00, we also offer evening meetings once a week and an occasional weekend opening.
+We understand you’ve got a full schedule, so although we hold regular office hours 9:00 – 5:00 (currently Monday, Wednesday, and Friday), we also offer evening meetings once a week and an occasional weekend opening.
 We take the weekends off from office hours because we’re either executing a wedding or simply enjoying time with our families!
-We typically follow this schedule:

 Do you have a preferred vendor list?